 This fully-funded 3-year PhD project 'Development of microfluidic techniques and 3D printing strategies for medical device applications' is available with us, funded by the New Zealand MedTech Centre of Research Excellence.

-A $27,000 per annum stipend and payment of fees (approx. $10,000) is available for the right applicant for the duration for the 3-year PhD, with a possible 1-year extension.
+A NZ$27,000 per annum stipend and payment of fees (approximately NZ$10,000) is available for the right applicant for the duration for the 3-year PhD, with a possible 1-year extension.

 We encourage applications from enthusiastic PhD candidates who hold an Undergraduate and/or Master's degree in Engineering (mechanical or biomedical), Applied Physics, Additive Manufacturing, Biomaterials or related disciplines in engineering or biological sciences, and preferably with an 'A' grade average or equivalent GPA.